 - Other assistive technologies include Dragon Dictation which enables students to speak their notes, and even their papers instead of typing them.
 They can then go back and edit the text accordingly.
 This is helpful for students with autism as well as supporting students with a myriad of other learning disabilities.

 - Staying organized is important for any college student, but is especially critical for those who have autism among other learning disabilities.
 A google calendar is a great resource.
 It is easy to follow and is also accessible to many students because of the ubiquity of google.
 The shareability of a google calendar also makes it easy to stay accountable to other people.

 - Students with autism often have unique relationship to time, and do better when they have a tool that allows them to show time pass.
 A tool called The Timer is popular among students with autism and other learning disabilities.

 - A bigtrack trackball is a good resource for students who struggle with motor skills and need something a little more ergonomic than a traditional mouse.

-- Some students with disabilities benefit greatly from communication adaptive software.
+- Some disabled college students benefit greatly from communication adaptive software.
 This can include an assistive learning app called tobbii dynovox

-- Many students with disabilities have a hard time reading without listening along.
+- Many disabled students have a hard time reading without listening along.
 Audible.com is an excellent resource for those who do better listening to texts.

 - Something as simple as a touchscreen monitor can make all the difference for students who find it easier to use their finger or stylus to navigate websites instead of a mouse or trackpad.